Vortex Stretching of Non-premixed, Diluted Hydrogen/Oxygen Flamelets: Conclusion

 \section{Conclusion}

 \addvspace{10pt} The analysis is built on two hypotheses.
 First, the flamelet field within the counterflow is determined by the ambient scalar and velocity fields of the two incoming flows.
-This hypothesis is supported by the analytical results which show that the scalar properties, normal strain rates, and vorticity are influential parameters (to be precise, enstrophy ($\omega^{*2}$) is the parameter that appears in the analysis).
-Second, these ambient properties are better suited for scaling relations with a resolved flow in a turbulent combustion analysis.
+This hypothesis is supported by the analytical results which show that the scalar properties, normal strain rates, and vorticity are influential parameters.
+To be precise, enstrophy ($\omega^{*2}$) is the parameter that appears in the analysis.
+Second, we believe these ambient properties are better suited for scaling relations with a resolved flow in a turbulent combustion analysis; however, any associated improvement to RANS or LES remains to be demonstrated.

 Depending on these inflow conditions, the analysis shows particular three-dimensional spatial variations through the counterflow for the velocity and one-dimensional variation for the scalar properties: e.g., temperature, mass fractions, and SDR.
 Both a stable branch and an unstable branch are described with different property variations.
 Thus, two different spatial profiles and values of maximum temperature and integrated burning rate can appear for the same set of ambient conditions.
 However, nearly the same maximum scalar dissipation rate and the same maximum local strain rate or integrated burning rate can appear on both branches.
 The maximum temperature is a more distinctive single parameter in distinguishing between the two branches.